 The Default Rate on Student Loans is Decreasing

-Loan default rates can indicate how well Adler School of Professional Psychology is helping students afford to attend college
+Loan default rates can indicate how well Adler University is helping students afford to attend college

 without undue reliance on loans, particularly unsubsidized loans.
 It can also indicate future earnings and career potential.

 Pay close attention to this statistic.
 You don't want to take out loans you can't pay back.

 A total of

 305 Adler University

 After three years, 2.9% of these students